emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 After Liz's offer is accepted, and then obnoxiously rescinded, on one house, she locks a different one down.
 I am kind of crunched for time and afraid I'll be unable to find something I want to own until I come across a house that is ready to roll and I know it can be quickly closed.
 The whole deal takes less than 23 days.
 At the end of May our children go spend a week with my parents, and Liz and I leave the house we bought together a year before.
 We are now settling into our own separate households and I'm driving to Target three times a day for things like new towels.

 We started our proposed shared custody arrangement, and our children see both of us every day except on weekends.
 We occasionally do something together, all four of us, and they've always gone smoothly and are pretty fun.
-The kids like having both of us on-hand, and .
 So far there has been only one instance where Prudence expressed some concern or anxiety about our divorce and it was something Liz was able to address easily and it hasn't come up since.
 We don't discourage our children from talking about the other parent or anything, and we both respect and love each other so there isn't a lot of tension and there certainly isn't any weirdly inappropriate manipulation of our children going on.
-I know there are some parents that are separated or divorced that coach their children to ask specific questions of the other parent, or outright lie to them about their own divorce and what the other parent is doing.
-It's fucking pathetic and sad and I don't care how bitter you are about a divorce there is absolutely zero justification to abuse your children like that.

-Calvin likes that there's a picture of his big sister at the top of the stairs where she's being held by his mamma.
+Calvin likes that there's a picture of his big sister at the top of the stairs where she's being held by his Mama.
 Prudence has pictures of her family everywhere she looks.
 We try to do things as a group when we can and Prue's birthday party is a good example of that.

 Miraculously, we are pulling this off.
 Since January I feel like I've lived ten lifetimes.
 I have been utterly defeated and wrecked by a relationship ending all around me, suffered what can only be described as a complete and categorical rejection, and somehow I am nearing the other side of this and I feel great.
 When Liz first uttered the phrase "collaborative divorce", I thought she was out of her goddamned mind, but here we are.
 Our children are happy, and thriving, and Liz and I are doing the same.
 I feel like the jump to Kindergarten will be tough on Prue, but not because of our divorce.
 Liz and I wound up getting houses within .25 miles of each other, and we're also both .25 miles from the elementary school.
 We are close, *but not too close*.
 We still have some practical and organizational things to get sorted out, but we have been doing this now for a few months without much headache.